gruntwork-io/cloud-nuke/README.md

 > **Note:** The single `tag` and `tag_value` fields are deprecated.
 Use the `tags` field instead as shown in the examples below.

+Tag names are case-sensitive, but tag values are converted to lowercase before regex matching.
+So for example `Project: "foo"` will match `Project: "FOO"` (value is lowercased), but not `project: "foo"` (different key). `"FOO"` will never match anything - always write patterns in lowercase.

 ##### Multiple Tag Filters with AND/OR Logic

 When you specify multiple tag filters, you can control how they are evaluated using the `tags_operator` field: